nhsengland/data-viz-community-of-practice/docs/dashboard_design/filters.md

     Selecting all dates in filter settings
     </div>

     - Filters should be applied to all the views in one dashboard.
-You should avoid having separate filters for each view, unless there is a strong reason do so.
+You should avoid having separate filters for each view, unless there is a strong reason to do so.
 Users should not have to search around the page to cancel previous choices.

     - Make sure the values in the quick filter are ordered in a way that makes sense for your data.
 You can specify the order of a quick filter by setting the default sort order for that field.